jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/12_project.rst

     def project_first(p, q):
         return False

-  and the terminal shows an :ref:`AssertionError` for the first case
+  and the terminal shows :ref:`AssertionError` for the first case
 * I make the `return statement`_

   .. code-block:: python